mongodb/docs/source/includes/list-table-checkpoints-http-response.rst

    * - ``groupId``
      - string
-     - The unique identifier of the group that owns the checkpoint.
+     - The unique identifier of the project that owns the checkpoint.

    * - ``id``
      - string